CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 9D - Solar Eclipses.md

 ```
 $\blacksquare$

 Now that we know that this eclipse began globally at $15:42$ and ended at $20:52$, we can calculate the Besselian elements for the entire eclipse and tabulate them.
-If one is writing a program to do this, tabulation is unnecessary, simply start at the beginning time, calculate the elements and the coordinates of the location of the shadow of the Moon at that time (especially the special locations to be discussed hereafter), then increment the time by a preselected $\Delta t$ (the smaller the better).
+If desired, the elements for the times in between the tabulated values can be found via simple interpolation.
+If one is writing a program to predict eclipses however, tabulation and interpolation is unnecessary, simply start at the beginning time, calculate the elements and the coordinates of the location of the shadow of the Moon at that time (especially the special locations to be discussed hereafter), then increment the time by a preselected $\Delta t$ (the smaller the better).

 The Besselian elements for this eclipse, calculated at $15$ minute intervals using methods detailed previously, can be found in Chapter $\text{9Z}$.